timeteam/timeteam.github.io/_posts/Fiction/2020-11-03-consider-phlebas.md

 Re-reading in 2020, the desolation of _The Wasteland_ is prominent, re-created in a virtuoso science fiction epic and ripping yarn with deep philosophical undercurrents.

 Even though I now know it was not T.S.
-Eliot's intent, the bits of _The Wasteland_ that I can conprehend still seem to me to be a response to the desolation of the  First World War, and it is hard not to see _Consider Phlebas_ also to be partly a commentary on war.
+Eliot's intent, the bits of _The Wasteland_ that I can comprehend still seem to me to be a response to the desolation of the  First World War, and it is hard not to see _Consider Phlebas_ also to be partly a commentary on war.
 But a greater theme of the Culture novels, the humanity and morality of artificial intelligences, is instantly alive in this, the first.